BlevBot/roblox-libraries/README.md

 >Module \<Variant> : Either a reference to a module like the regular *require* function argument, or a *Key* used to store a module or require a *Library*.

 >Alias \<string> : An optional name to reference the object by in the script, defaults to the *Key*.

-- **install**

-*Imports an owned module under a Key for either server-only or replicated use.*

-Arguments:

->ID \<integer> : A model ID which contains a main module and is owned by the place owner.

->Key \<string> : The *Key* to be used later for requiring and referencing module.

->Replicated \<boolean> : Optional boolean deciding whether to allow client access to the installed module, defaults to true.